dckms/system-architecture/_sources/emacsway/it/sdlc/models/agile/analysis/concerns/balancing-business-technical-concerns.rst.txt

     -- "Extreme Programming Explained" 1st edition by Kent Beck, "Chapter 7.
 Four Values", перевод ООО Издательство "Питер"

+..

+    📝 "There is **always a tension between advancing product functionality and raising product quality**.

+    Business pressures tend to make us view engineering problems, software bugs, and manufacturing line irregularities as necessary evils.
+    We see them as distractions that lie outside the Sprint.
+    And because developers really like to do new stuff, they often smooth over current product problems, or they postpone resolving them until **the tomorrow that never comes**.

+    <...>

+    Fixing issues takes time, so we often defer such work.
+    We believe that the market benefit is not worth the effort to fix them, or that they displace the "more important," revenue-generating work.
+    However, McConnell (Software Development 4 [McC96]) has shown that bugs in software :ref:`slow down the Development Team <emacsway-agile-development-difficulties>` because they cause "stumbling" and work-arounds that create a drag on development.
+    These impediments actually **slow down other development that isn't directly related to fixing bugs**.

+    [McC96]Steve McConnell.
+The XP Customer Role in Practice: Three Studies.
+Software Development.
+4[8]:38--42, 1996, August."

+    -- "A Scrum Book: The Spirit of the Game" by Jeff Sutherland, James Coplie, chapter "81 Whack the Mole"

 Поиск баланса
 =============